jianhong/geomeTriD_documentation/README.md

-The `geomeTriD` is a Bioconductor package to visualize genomic interactions along with annotation for NGS dataset such as HiC, HiChIP, PLAC-seq, ChIA-PET, and HiCAR data.
+The `geomeTriD` is a Bioconductor package to visualize genomic interactions along with annotation for NGS dataset such as HiC, HiChIP, PLAC-seq, ChIA-PET, HiCAR, Dip-C, STORM, MERFISH, HiRES, and ChAIR data.

 ### Pre-requisites